Food Studies Graduate Certificate FAQ

 Are the courses offered in a particular order?

-There is no specific order but students are advised to take ML 701 Understanding Food: Theory and Methodology at the beginning of their program of study.
+There is no specific order, but students are advised to take MET ML 701 Introduction to Gastronomy: Theory and Methodology at the beginning of their program of study.

 Are the Food Studies courses the same as the MLA in Gastronomy courses?